gmonteith/farm-finance/README.md

 ---

 ### Workflow when editing:
-The `master-limited.ms` exists because the entire document is rather large, cumbersome and slow to produce for editing individual chapters.
+The `master-wip.ms` exists because the entire document is rather large, cumbersome and slow to produce for editing individual chapters.

-Vim is my preferred text editor and I typically have a vertically split window with the chapter/appendix/file I am working on in one window and the `master-limited.ms` open in the other.
+Vim is my preferred text editor and I typically have a vertically split window with the chapter/appendix/file I am working on in one window and the `master-wip.ms` open in the other.
 The `master-limited.ms` is uncommented to print the file I am editing, and any other files I maybe interested in.
 I have the following command in the "q" register:

-`:!groffer -ms master-limited.ms -Tpdf --groff > ~/tmp/worktest.pdf`
+`:!groffer -ms master-wip.ms -Tpdf --groff > ~/tmp/worktest.pdf`

 The command above can be yanked into register "q" with the following command in
 vim: `"qy$`